-After brute-force attacks, vulnerabilities in your WordPress website PHP code are the next most common security issue that can be exploited by attackers.
+After brute-force attacks, File Inclusion Exploits, and vulnerabilities in your WordPress website's PHP code, are the next most common security issue that can be exploited by attackers.
 (PHP is the code that runs your WordPress website, along with your plugins and themes.)
 File inclusion exploits occur when vulnerable code is used to load remote files that allow attackers to gain access to your website.
-File inclusion exploits are one of the most common ways an attacker can gain access to your WordPress web site's wp-config.php file, one of the most important files in your WordPress installation
+File inclusion exploits, are one of the most common ways an attacker can gain access to your WordPress website's wp-config.php file, one of the most important files in your WordPress installation.

 Malware, short for malicious software, is code that is used to gain unauthorized access to a website to gather sensitive data.
-A hacked WordPress site usually means malware has been injected into your web-site's files, so if you suspect malware on your site, take a look at recently changed files.
-Although there are thousands of types of malware infections on the web, WordPress is not vulnerable to all of them.
+A hacked WordPress site usually means malware has been injected into your website files.
+If you suspect malware on your site, take a look at any recently changed files.
+There are thousands of types of malware infections on the web, WordPress is not vulnerable to all of them.

 The four most common WordPress malware infections are:

 Each of these types of malware can be easily identified and cleaned up either by manually removing the malicious file, installing a fresh version of WordPress or by restoring your WordPress site from a previous, non-infected backup.